Miloš Obilić

+Miloš Obilić also appears in Albanian epic poetry, where he is remembered as Millosh Kopiliqi, with his birthplace traditionally linked to the Drenica region in modern-day Kosovo, where villages named Kopiliq still exist.
+However, there is no definitive evidence confirming the identity of Murad’s assassin.

 Name

 Miloš is a Slavic given name recorded from the early Middle Ages among the Bulgarians, Czechs, Poles and Serbs.
 It is derived from the Slavic root mil-, meaning "merciful" or "dear", which is found in a great number of Slavic given names.